paolinadoleva/Breakout/README.md

 This will be the final lab for this project.
 In this lab you will add to your game to make it stand out and be truly unique.

+This lab is titled __integration__ because typically the final step in a software project the __integration__ and __test__ phase.
+During this step, you will iron out all of the bugs in your project.
+Keep in mind that a bug may be any faulty code that needs to be addressed, but it may also refer to the __User Experience (UX)__ of your game.

+Upon the completion of the lab, your game should:
+* Not crash!
+(This is important!)
+  * If you have strange issues, you may want to consider implementing a __try/except__ block.
+* Transition from state to state.
+* Not have __artifacting__ (stale pixels that need to be removed from the screen).
+* Have all text displaying correctly.
+* Be intuitive:
+  * You should not have to explain the nuances of your game to me, it should be very obvious where everything is.
+  * You should tell me all of the inputs (Movement/pausing/starting the game) (I recommend putting these on the "Game Over" screen).
+* Not have __spaghetti code__ (that is, code which is overcomplicated or difficult to read or modify).
+* Be unique from everyone else's.

 There are no general guidelines to this lab other than whatever you add should be significant.
 > __NOTE:__ As a rule of thumb, you should put in at least the same level of effort into this lab as the other labs in the project.

 For those who may have fallen behind in previous weeks, please use this lab as an opportunity to catch back up and created something you can be proud of.

 ## Ideas
+Here are some implementation ideas that you may want to explore.
+Pick a couple of these if you don't have any ideas.

 * Use File I/O or Binary File I/O to save high scores and the names of the best players. __(Medium)__
 * Add a power up to the game:
   * Add a damage powerup that destroys all bricks and is not deflected by bricks. __(Medium)__